fastapi/fastapi/docs/en/docs/deployment/docker.md

 Downloading and installing the package dependencies **could take minutes**, but using the **cache** would **take seconds** at most.

-And as you would be buildling the container image again and again during development to check that your code changes are working, there's a lot of accumulated time this would save.
+And as you would be building the container image again and again during development to check that your code changes are working, there's a lot of accumulated time this would save.

 Then, near the end of the `Dockerfile`, we copy all the code.
 As this is what **changes most frequently**, we put it near the end, because almost always, anything after this step will not be able to use the cache.